NewsPasco County

 It's kind of late, but I still did it.

-At 86 years old, Kim Knor is proving that age has no limits as she closes in on her lifelong goal of making 1,000 skydives, a milestone that will earn her the United States Parachute Association Gold Wings.
+At 86 years old, Kim Knor is proving that age has no limits as she achieved her lifelong goal of making 1,000 skydives, a milestone that earned her the United States Parachute Association Gold Wings.

 In this Digital Original, Tampa Bay 28's Frances Lin, spoke with Knor about her journey.